 Jon D. Sohn is an experienced climate change, energy and natural resources public policy leader.
-He advises a range of clients on energy, climate change and sustainability matters with respect to corporate sustainability strategy, regulation and permitting under World Bank Group safeguards and performance standards, the Clean Air Act and the National Environmental Policy Act, and public policy engagement on emerging sustainability issues with Congress and the Executive Branch.
-His clients include shale gas production companies, renewable energy independent power producers, foreign governments, emerging clean tech companies and international financial institutions.
+He advises a range of clients on energy, climate change and sustainability matters with respect to corporate strategy, policy development, regulation and permitting.
+He advises on World Bank Group safeguards and performance standards, President Obama’s Climate Action Plan, and regulatory and policy engagement on emerging energy and efficiency issues with the U.S. Congress and Executive Branch.
+His clients include shale gas production companies, manufacturers, independent power producers, foreign governments, emerging clean tech companies and international financial institutions.
 He has firsthand experience preparing U.S. domestic and international environmental policy and regulations backed by advocacy and testimony before the United States Congress and Executive Branch.
-He represents clients before the World Bank Group, White House Council on Environmental Quality, the Environmental Protection Agency, the Department of Energy and the Department of Interior on a broad range of regulatory and policy matters.
+He represents clients before the Department of Energy, World Bank Group, White House Council on Environmental Quality, the Environmental Protection Agency, and the Department of Interior on a broad range of regulatory and policy matters.

 Prior to joining McKenna Long & Aldridge, Mr. Sohn worked at Climate Change Capital LLC where helped develop their global environmental and social risk management policy and advised their investment funds on carbon markets and clean energy policy.
 Mr. Sohn previously worked at the World Resources Institute, working with commercial banks and public financial institutions such as the International Finance Corporation on environmental and social risks and opportunities in the oil, gas and mining sectors.
 Jon was also Counsel for the U.S. Overseas Private Investment Corporation (OPIC).
 His policy work at OPIC helped establish the first environmental and social risk policies for any public bilateral finance institution in the world and implementation of those safeguards in developing countries.